Chapter 6: Structural Identification of Organic Compounds: IR and NMR Spectroscopy

 As mentioned earlier, the C=O stretching has a strong absorption band in the 1650–1750 cm-1 region.
 Other double bonds like C=C and C=N have absorptions in lower frequency regions of about 1550–1650 cm-1.
 The C=C stretching of an alkene only shows one band at ~1600 cm-1 (Figure 6.4b), while a benzene ring is indicated by two sharp absorption bands: one at ~1600 cm-1 and one at 1500–1430 cm-1 (see the example of the IR spectrum of ethyl benzene in Figure 6.4e).

-You will notice in Figure 6.3a and 6.3b that a region with the lower frequency 400–1400 cm-1 in the IR spectrum is called the fingerprint region.
+You will notice in Figures 6.3a and 6.3b that a region with a lower frequency of 400~1400 cm-1 in the IR spectrum is called the fingerprint region.
 Similar to a human fingerprint, the pattern of absorbance bands in the fingerprint region is characteristic of the compound as a whole.
 Even if two different molecules have the same functional groups, their IR spectra will not be identical, and such a difference will be reflected in the bands in the fingerprint region.
-Therefore, the IR from an unknown sample can be compared to a database of IR spectra of known standards in order to confirm the identification of the unknown sample.
+Therefore, the IR from an unknown sample can be compared to a database of IR spectra of known standards to confirm the identification of the unknown sample.